-Holiday festive foods, such as red wine, holiday citrus punch, spicy shrimp appetizers or tomato bisque soup, are all examples of foods that may irritate the digestive system.
-By avoiding "trigger" foods such as these, your digestive system will operate more smoothly, which will help you be more relaxed in the New Year.
+Festive holiday foods, such as red wine, holiday citrus punch, spicy shrimp appetizers or tomato bisque soup, are all examples of foods that may irritate the digestive system.
+By avoiding trigger foods such as these, your digestive system will operate smoother.

 Having a smaller plate means that a smaller amount of food can fit on it.
-With less food, of course, the less you will end up eating.
-Portion control is important not only for weight management but for reducing the stress on the digestive system that comes from overeating.
+With less food on your plate, of course, you’ll eat less.
+Portion control is important not only for weight management, but for reducing the stress on the digestive system that comes from overeating.

-If it’s fried and dyed, lay it to the side
+9. If it’s fried & dyed, lay it to the side

-For those who must have dishes that just can’t be trimmed of fat and calories, go ahead and go for it -- but in a conscious manner.
+For those dishes that just can’t be trimmed of fat and calories, go ahead and go for it — but in a conscious manner.
 Avoid the post-meal sluggish feeling by cutting the portion in half and feel empowered having a controlled portion.
-Always try to have a cup of tea on hand -- try mint or cinnamon tea.
+Always try to have a cup of tea on hand — try mint or cinnamon tea.
 This will help slow down your eating, allowing you to listen to your body and be more mindful.

 More: 8 Meditations That Will Relax You in 10 Minutes or Less